jchrispang/evolution-brain-tuning/README.md

 # evolution-brain-tuning
-Code supporting 'Evolutionary constraints on human brain dynamics'
+Code and data for the manuscript "Evolutionary constraints on human brain dynamics"

 Using computational modeling to analyze changes in the tuning of brain dynamics across different species